 Now, don't get sad if your pita bread doesn't puff up the first time.
 It took me two tries until I get the pocket.
 To make it pocket, it is all about the right thickness, right temperature, and right rinse time before cooking (for moisture).
 If you don't get a pocket, it is still delicious to eat.

-Here is the deal with flour, I like to add some whole wheat flour in this homemade pita bread recipe.
+Here is the deal with flour, I like to add some whole wheat flour in this recipe.
 Whole wheat will add more fiber and other vitamins and minerals.
 But if you don't have whole wheat flour on hand, you can either use more all-purpose or some form of gluten-free flour (oat, almond, coconut).
 If you do use gluten-free flour, the dough will not rise as much as it should.

 How To store the dough